 Meat Selection: I generally suggest a 3 or so pound center-cut beef tenderloin.
-There are three main sections of the tenderloin: the butt, the center-cut, and the tail.
+There are three main sections of a whole tenderloin: the butt, the center-cut, and the tail.
 The center-cut is the part used for steaks (fillet mignon) as the diameter of the meat remains relatively consistent.
 This is also the cut used for Chateaubriand and Beef Wellington.
 If you get an entire tenderloin, you can use the entire piece for your holiday dinner, but the size at either end will be inconsistent with the center portions.
 This isn't so much an issue with the butt end, but the other end tapers off into a tail.
-You can tuck the tail under for roasting (as I did in the photos here) and use this portion for children or others who need a smaller portion.
-Or you can cut it off and save it for a very tender and delicious beef stroganoff.
+You can tuck the tail under for roasting and use this portion for children.
+Or you can cut it off and save it for a very tender and delicious beef stroganoff, as I usually do.
 If you get just the center-cut from your butcher it will generally be trimmed of its fat and silver skin.
 However, whole tenderloins may be sold as unpeeled (the fat and silver skin remains), peeled (the fat is removed, but silver skin remains) or as "PSMOs" (it is peeled, silver skin removed, and side muscle left on.)
-While it is the most expensive, if you are given and option take the PSMO version as this not only will save you work, an experiened hand at this trimming task will ensure you get all of the meat and a better presentation.
+While it is the most expensive, if you are given and option take the PSMO version as this not only will save you work, an experienced hand at this trimming task will ensure you get all of the meat and a better presentation.
 Finally, a note about meat grades.
 I usually try to buy meat that has been graded as 'prime'.
-However, my purveyor only had 'choice' cuts of beef tenderloin.
-Most meat is clearly marked and you pay a premium for 'prime' cuts.
-I have to say that the 'choice' tenderloin was excellent and I could not tell the difference from prior purchases of 'prime' tenderloin.
+However, if you can only find 'choice' it will also be excellent.

-Meat Preparation: Cover two heavy duty cooking sheets/trays or shallow roasting pans in aluminum foil and spray them with food release.
-Unwrap, rinse and dry the tenderloin.
-Trim away any portions you will not be cooking at this time.
-Trim fat/silver skin if necessary.
 Place the tenderloin on one of the roasting trays.
 Mix together: 1/4 cup Dijon mustard, 1 Tablespoon olive oil, 2 cloves of finely crushed garlic.
 Spread evenly over the top and sides of the tenderloin.
 Turn over and spread the remainder on the bottom of the meat.
 Mix together 1 1/2 Tablespoons of course salt, 3 tablespoons of coarsely ground black pepper and a pinch of paprika.
 Season the bottom side and then turn onto a clean space on the roasting tray and season the top and sides.
 Transfer the coated meat to the clean roasting tray.
-At this point, you can cover with foil and refrigerate until ready for roasting but not more than four hours ahead.
+At this point, you can cover with foil and refrigerate until ready for roasting but not more than 4-6 hours ahead.

 1/4 cup chopped red onion